symforce.opt.optimizer module

 Parameters:

-• factors (Iterable[Union[Factor, NumericFactor]]) – A sequence of either Factor or NumericFactor objects representing the residuals in the problem.
+• factors (T.Iterable[T.Union[Factor, NumericFactor]]) – A sequence of either Factor or NumericFactor objects representing the residuals in the problem.
 If (symbolic) Factors are passed, they are convered to NumericFactors by generating linearization functions of the residual with respect to the keys in optimized_keys.

-class Params(verbose=True, initial_lambda=1.0, lambda_up_factor=4.0, lambda_down_factor=0.25, lambda_lower_bound=0.0, lambda_upper_bound=1000000.0, use_diagonal_damping=False, use_unit_damping=True, keep_max_diagonal_damping=False, diagonal_damping_min=1e-06, iterations=50, early_exit_min_reduction=1e-06, enable_bold_updates=False)[source]
+class Params(verbose=True, debug_stats=False, check_derivatives=False, include_jacobians=False, debug_checks=False, initial_lambda=1.0, lambda_lower_bound=0.0, lambda_upper_bound=1000000.0, lambda_update_type=lambda_update_type_t.STATIC, lambda_up_factor=4.0, lambda_down_factor=0.25, dynamic_lambda_update_beta=2.0, dynamic_lambda_update_gamma=3.0, dynamic_lambda_update_p=3, use_diagonal_damping=False, use_unit_damping=True, keep_max_diagonal_damping=False, diagonal_damping_min=1e-06, iterations=50, early_exit_min_reduction=1e-06, enable_bold_updates=False)[source]#

 Bases: object